SauceQuiPik/SauceQuiPik/README.md

 - 👋 Hi, I’m @SauceQuiPik
-- 👀 I’m interested in PLC programming, robotic and ROS dev.
+- 👀 I’m interested in PLC programming and robotic
-- 🌱 I’m currently learning ROS, python, VB
+- 🌱 I’m currently learning ROS, python and a bit of c++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...